a-stepanian/BeerSource/README.md

 find array of state names online and use it to map the options for the state select in the form.

+mapbox is completely different with react, have to comb through docs to use it.
+Also learned that environmental varibles are handled differently in react.

 api returns 20 at a time, so need to dynamically determine if there is more data and then display a next page button.